Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Hors d' uvre

 Coming back to our large-$p_T$ fragmentation treatment, possible ambiguities could emerge.
 On the one side, a pure collinear-factorization description relies on the fragmentation of a single parton to the identified hadron.
-At large transverse momenta the parton is always treated as a light one and the hadronization mechanism is portrayed by VFNS FFs that evolve with DGLAP.
+At large transverse momenta the parton is always treated as a light one and the hadronization mechanism is portrayed by zero-mass (ZM) VFNS FFs that evolve with DGLAP.
 On the other side, a NRQCD FF always contains the perturbative splitting of the parton produced via the hard scattering to a massive $(Q \bar Q)$ pair.
 Synthesizing these two viewpoints could hide some complications which are currently matter of investigation\tcite{JPsiFFs:2022}.
 We leave these insights to future studies, and take the NRQCD functions of Ref.\tcite{Zheng:2019dfk} as proxy models for $\JPsi$ and $\Yps$ collinear FFs.

 Furthermore, one might argue that our analysis is not complete due to the absence of the CO contribution.
-Indeed, Ref.\tcite{Zheng:2019dfk} contains the FF of the constituent heavy quark, $Q$, to a color-singlet quarkonium state, $\cal Q$, namely the contribution proportional to the $^3S_1^{(1)}$ LDME (see Section\tref{ssec:FFs_JAlg} for more details).
+Indeed, Ref.\tcite{Zheng:2019dfk} contains the FF of the constituent heavy quark, $Q$, to a color-singlet quarkonium state, $\cal Q$, namely the contribution proportional to the $^3S_1^{(1)}$ LDME (see Section\tref{ssec:FFs_JAlg} for more details), and the same holds for the gluon to quarkonium FF\tcite{Braaten:1993rw}.
 We stress, however, that our primary goal is hunting for stabilizing effects of high-energy resummed distributions for $\JPsi$ and $\Yps$ production under higher-order corrections and energy-scale variations.
-Therefore we rely on the CSM contribution only, for which a NLO FF is available\tcite{Zheng:2019dfk}.
+Therefore we rely on the CSM contribution only.
 The inclusion of higher Fock-state contributions in our single-parton fragmentation description is postponed to a forthcoming analysis.

 The structure of this article reads as follows.
 In Section~\ref{sec:theory} we introduce our theoretical setup, presenting the highlights of our hybrid high-energy and collinear factorization (Section~\ref{ssec:cross_section}), as well as details on the heavy-meson fragmentation mechanism and the light-jet selection function (Section~\ref{ssec:FFs_JAlg}).
 In Section~\ref{sec:results}, we discuss our phenomenological study of differential distributions.
 Finally (Section~\ref{sec:conclusions}) we come out with a summary and future challenges.